by Steve Offsey

 To resolve this customer experience hurdle, they created a new mobile app, which reduced the time to complete the entire claim filing process to a matter of minutes.
 The app sends messages to customers, updating them on the status of their claim and providing real-time processing and cash payout.
 The insurer even went a step further and enabled customers to directly make appointments with repair shops using the app.

 The insurer found that taking care of a distressed customer in the wake of an accident was an opportunity to build loyalty and reduce claims payouts by recommending preferred repair services.
-Providing customers with a better experience over their entire journey—from identifying the cause of damage to finding a repair provider to paying the bill—provided a valuable point of differentiation in an industry where differentiation is hard to achieve through products alone.
+Customer journey analytics for financial services has often helped provide a valuable point of differentiation in an industry where differentiation is hard to achieve through products alone.

 Employ Personalization to Improve Customer Experience